ebellocchia/py_crypto_hd_wallet/README.md

 This package contains a very basic implementation of a HD (Hierarchical Deterministic) wallet based on my [bip_utils](https://github.com/ebellocchia/bip_utils) library.
 It is basically a simple wrapper for the [bip_utils](https://github.com/ebellocchia/bip_utils) library for generating the mnemonic, seed, public/private keys and addresses.\
 The supported coins are the same of the [bip_utils](https://github.com/ebellocchia/bip_utils) library, so check the related page.

+## Install the package

+The package requires Python 3, it is not compatible with Python 2.
+To install it:
+- Using *setuptools*:

+        python setup.py install

+- Using *pip*:

+        pip install py_crypto_hd_wallet

+To run the unit tests:

+- Without code coverage

+        python setup.py test

+- With code coverage and report:

+        pip install coverage
+        coverage run -m unittest discover
+        coverage report

 ## Usage

 ### Class creation